-This research was conducted in the Kuta beach area of central Lombok, West Nusa Tenggara Province.
+This research was conducted in the Kuta beach area of Central Lombok Regency, West Nusa Tenggara Province.
 The coastal area in this Regency covers four sub-districts namely Sayung District, Karangtengah District, Bonang District, and Wedung District.
-The material used in this study was peta rupa bumi Indonesia, a scale of 1: 25,000.
-This RBI map was used as a reference to determine administrative limits, making it easier to make observations.
-The tools used in this study weer computer equipment, GPS (Global Positioning System), stationery and coastal integrated handbook that are useful in conducting research.
-The research method used in this study was the survey method.
+The material used in this study is Peta Rupa Bumi Indonesia, a scale of 1: 25,000.
+This RBI map is used as a reference to determine administrative limits, making it easier to make observations.
+The tools used in this study are computer equipment, GPS (Global Positioning System), stationery and Coastal Integrated Integrated Handbook that are useful in conducting research.
+The research method used in this study is the survey method.
 Methods of collecting data by sampling, and the method of analysis qualitatively.
-The population in this study was all coastal communities and the entire coastal area of the Mandalika beach.
-The sampling technique was random sampling method.
+The population in this study is all coastal communities and the entire coastal area of the Mandaika beach.
+The sampling technique is by random sampling method.
 The technique of collecting data with secondary data analysis and field observations, and analysis of the results descriptively.